tambapps/groovy-shell-user-manual/environments/index.md

 Environments are basically scripts that you can easily load.
 They provide a practical way to load a script, without having through the file picker every time you need it.

+Environments are cached (they are compiled) so that running them becomes fast.

 Environments are also loadable from Shell Works scripts, so they are also useful to access variable/functions in a Shell Works, instead of having to defining them again in the Shell Work script.

 I personally use environments for scripts containing functions that I often use about a common use-case.

 You can find examples of environments [here](https://tambapps.github.io/groovy-shell-user-manual/environments/examples/)

+## Use importers in environments

+You can use importers (import aliases) in environment if you specify which one you want to use by clicking on the  `importers` button (when modifying an environment).

+But you must **not** specify them in the script of your environment.
+The shell won't recognize them

+## Grab dependencies (Maven artifacts) in environments
+You can grab Maven artifacts in an environment if you specify them by clicking on the  `dependencies` button (when modifying an environment).

+But you must **not** grab them in the script of your environment.
+The shell won't find the class, as it compiles the script once

 ## Environment variables